vivek02172003/AI-Chess-Bot/README.md

 ```bash
 python main.py
 ```
-Use your mouse to move the pieces on the board.
+Use your mouse to drag and drop the pieces on the board.

 ## Screenshots